 Recipes to check out:

 I kid you not tho, this recipe is so good.
 Thick, creamy, and just all round delicious!
-It was the first vegan meal I cooked when I did the 7-day vegan challenge.
-This challenge was what led me to transition to a plant-based diet.
+When I did the 7-day vegan challenge, this was the first non-meat recipe I cooked.
+Keep in mind, this challenge was what led me to transition to a plant-based diet.
 So, clearly, we have a history. haha.
 I make this in large batches and store in the freezer for later.
 I absolutely love to make this, and I probably make it at least once a month.

 I also love all the ways you can enjoy this recipe; you can eat it alone (trust me I do sometimes), you can eat it as a sauce on rice, on your toast and baguette, with quinoa, as a salad dressing and even on spaghetti.
 Trust me, with foods like these, you don’t have to be very conventional and eat it with rice all the time.

 I hope you enjoy making this recipe.
 The video will be posted on my youtube channel on Tuesday, so be sure to subscribe.

 - 1 can 15 oz chickpea (or 2 cups cooked) rinced

 - 1 can 15 oz diced tomatoes or about 2 cups

 - 1 medium sized onion sliced or diced